Please do not order your medication earlier than 10 days before it is due, unless by prior arrangement or special circumstances.

 You may also order repeats by fax 01403 752916

-Alternatively if you have registered for our SystmOnline services, you may request repeat medication electronically with SystmOnline allowing 2 days before collection.
+Alternatively if you have registered for our SystmOnline services, you may request repeat medication electronically with SystmOnline allowing 3 clear whole working days (72 hours) before collection.

 Not signed up for SystmOnline?
 Read how to do this here